Divide-By-0/blog/content/posts/conviction_convos.md

   - Evaluate opportunity and don't get hung up on regretting -- if you're only taking 100% shots, you're not aiming high enough, or else it means your bet sizing is too small
   - Do something that needs vested time/experience ‒ expertise is significantly less fungible than money
 - Clout
-  - The sorts of undergrads who read techcrunch are very different from actually smart people
+  - The sorts of undergrads who read Techcrunch are very different from actually smart people
   - Clout is a crutch -- there's no replacement for enthusiasm, and clout is the splenda for enthusiasm
   - Someone else has set up a system and engineered what seemed "good" to them and memed into being the highest clout
 - Principles